PaLiNYG96/listUsers-APItests/README.md

 ## SDET - QA Engineer API Testing Exercise

 This is a small set of API tests set up using **SuperTest**, **Mocha**, and **Chai**.
-These are tests are aimed at testing “List Users” (GET) endpoint from (https://reqres.in/)
+These tests are aimed at testing “List Users” (GET) endpoint from (https://reqres.in/)

 ### Setup